 Start by breaking down your goals and objectives into outputs.
-These outputs are your products and services, and they become your primary organizational drivers.
+These outputs are your products and services, and become the primary organizational drivers.
 Since outputs have the biggest impact on your desired outcomes, they naturally become the Key Performance Indicators (KPIs) you should be looking at.